dorkodu/sage/paper/5 -- Introspection.md

 }
 ```

-As seen in the example above, magic attributes can be used to get metadata about an Entity type definition.
+As seen in the example above, meta attributes can be used to get metadata about an Entity type definition.

 #### `*`